dpelle/vim-Grammalecte/README.md

 	set nocompatible
 	filetype plugin on

-If you prefer to use Vundle or Pathogen plugin managers, the plugin is available on github at:
+If you prefer to use vim-plug, Vundle or Pathogen plugin managers, the plugin is available on github at:

 	https://github.com/dpelle/vim-Grammalecte

-For example, using Vundle, you can install the plugin by adding this line in you ~/.vimrc:
+For example, using vim-plug, you can install the plugin by adding this line in you ~/.vimrc:

+  Plug 'dpelle/vim-Grammalecte'

+Or using Vundle, you can install the plugin by adding this line in you ~/.vimrc:

   Plugin 'dpelle/vim-Grammalecte'

 ### Installing Grammalecte ###